 Cancer, really? that just doesn’t resonate.
 With all the cards I’ve been dealt and played, I never thought this piece of crap disease would be one of them, ever.
 Ok, so, where does one begin to acknowledge this reality?
 Denial isn’t in the realm of possibility after the number of doctors, biopsies. blood tests, and scans.
 It wasn’t until I walked into the waiting room for my pet scan at Cottage Hospital and saw the sign, ‘Cancer Ward’ that it felt real.
 Holy shit!
 I have cancer!

 I was exceedingly lucky to meet Gary Blum, M.D., Medical Director, Pueblo Radiology here in Santa Barbara.
-Prior to this I had been told by three prominent doctors that the lump in my throat wasn’t anything urgent, that I should keep an eye on it for a couple of months and if it didn’t subside, well then, we can do an ultrasound, and then, given the necessity, a biopsy.
+Prior to this I had been told by three prominent doctors that the lump in my throat wasn’t anything urgent, that I should keep an eye on it for a couple of months and if it didn’t subside, well then, we could do an ultrasound, and then, given the necessity, a biopsy.

 Gary was as affable as anyone I’ve ever met and in fact the first definitive voice on this “nothing lump” to date.
 No one should have told you this was not anything to worry about Eddie, it is!
 I’ll need the pathology, but it doesn’t look right to me.